Educational Psychologist: Everything You Should Know

 Job Description of Educational Psychologist

 The job description of an educational psychologist may vary depending on their specific role and work setting.
-In general, educational psychologists work to support the learning and development of children and young people.
+In general, educational psychologists support the learning and development of children and young people.
 They may:

 • Assess children and young people's learning and developmental needs: This may involve administering tests and assessments, conducting observations, and reviewing academic and other records.

 • Develop and implement interventions to support learning and development: Educational psychologists may work with children and young people to develop and implement strategies to overcome learning, social, emotional, or behavioral challenges.
-This may involve providing counseling and therapy, working with teachers and parents to develop supportive learning environments, and using assistive technology or other resources to support learning.
+This may involve counseling and therapy, working with teachers and parents to create supportive learning environments, and using assistive technology or other resources to support learning.

 • Collaborate with teachers and other professionals: Educational psychologists may work with teachers and other professionals, such as speech therapists or occupational therapists, to develop and implement interventions to support children and young people's learning and development.